 The Neoclassical palace is now a museum that explores the history of the Hawaiian islands.
 Visitors can wander through the building on their own or on a guided tour where you can see the opulent palace in all its glory.

 Highlights at Iolani Palace include the original throne and King Kalakaua’s coronation suit.

 In the winter, the beast that is the Banzai Pipeline awakens, creating some of the best big wave surfing in the world.
 If you’re wondering where to go in Oahu to see huge surf, then head to Sunset Beach in North Shore Oahu.

-A part of the 7-Mile Miracle, a collection of famous surf breaks, Sunset Beach is a playground for those brave enough to venture into the untamed waters.
+A part of the 7-Mile Miracle, a collection of famous surf breaks, Sunset Beach Park is a playground for those brave enough to venture into the untamed waters.
 It makes for non-stop action for those watching from the white sand beach.

 In the summer, the waves die down, allowing for calm swimming, great for families.
 All year long, however, you’ll be treated to amazing sunsets.